yaswanth1701/yaswanth1701/README.md

 - 👋 hello I am **Yaswanth**
-- i am in my 2nd year of undergraduation of chemical engineering from
+- i am in my 2nd year of undergraduation of Chemical engineering from

   **Visvesvaraya National Institute of Technology Nagpur**
 - :robot: currently member of **IvLabs,VNIT Nagpur**